The Illest: Music video

 The music video was directed by Mike Clattenburg and filmed at Los Angeles Center Studios.
-It was released on July 23, 2013, with an cameo appearance by Hugh Jackman.
+It was released on July 23, 2013, with a cameo appearance by Hugh Jackman.
 It features a blindingly dull office getting raided and destroyed by Far East Movement and Riff Raff, in a manner that nods to Office Space and Workaholics.
 Additionally the music video features cameo appearances from Lil Debbie, Dumbfoundead, Jeffree Star, Nice Peter, Watsky among other popular YouTube personalities.

 A second music video was released on April 15, 2014 in support of their Ktown Riot EP.
 The video was inspired by the Koreatown riots of 1992.
 Snoop Dogg makes a cameo appearance, as well as Los Angeles / Koreatown residents Tokimonsta.
 Riff Raff is also seen performing his verse.

 A video was also made using a mash-up of the Deorro and Victor Niglio remixes.
 It was published to YouTube through the group's Vevo channel on December 10, 2013, and features scenes from The Illest Tour.